phlib/xss-sanitizer/README.md

 Use [HTML Purifier](http://htmlpurifier.org/).

-This library was created to try to solve the problem of XSS sanitization without using a whitelist, since the HTML which is being sanitized may contain non-standard or unusual syntax (e.g. HTML for emails).
+This library was created to try to solve the problem of XSS sanitization without using a permissive list, since the HTML which is being sanitized may contain non-standard or unusual syntax (e.g. HTML for emails).

 This library is also intended for a limited use case whereby it is assumed that the sanitized HTML is only going to be displayed in a limited set of supported browsers (e.g. no need to strip 'vbscript:' code).

 ## Install